-A crossbreed of the cavalier King Charles spaniel and a poodle, cavapoos have a number of great qualities that they have inherited from the parent breeds.
+A crossbreed of the Cavalier King Charles spaniel and a poodle, Cavapoos have several great qualities that they have inherited from the parent breeds.

-Do some research and weigh the pros and cons of owning a cavapoo before you make your decision.
+Do some research and weigh the pros and cons of owning a Cavapoo before you make your decision.

 The dog’s temperament depends on more than just their parents.
 While the mother will shape and mold the pup’s behavior, other factors include the amount of socialization they receive and their environment.
-For the most part though, a cavapoo will repay kindness, warmth and attention in kind.
+For the most part, though, a Cavapoo will repay kindness, warmth, and attention in kind.

 Cavapoo grooming needs

 When it comes to training, it is crucial that you start early.
-From the very first day your new dog enters your home, you can start training.
+From the very first day your new dog enters your home, you can begin training.
 Even when they are as young as just eight weeks, they are capable of taking in the things you try to teach them.

-Socialize your cavapoo puppy as much as possible and consider taking doggy obedience courses.
+Socialize your puppy as much as possible and consider taking doggy obedience courses.
 Putting in the time to train your puppy will be richly rewarded.

 Cavapoo exercise needs